Scripts allow authors to add interactivity to their documents.

 the script block's type for this script

-element be the concatenation of the string "text/
+element be the concatenation of the string "text/" followed by the value of the language attribute.

 If the user agent does not support the scripting